 AvgSpreadBounds

-where , , , , , and .
+where , , , , and .

 Robust bounds on with specified coverage.

-- Unit same as measurements
+- Unit same unit as ,

 - Note Bonferroni combination of two calls with equal split ; no independence assumption needed; randomized pairing and cutoff, conservative with ties